Percheren/46120-PiWE-s223862/week00_prep/README.md

 # Week 0: Pre-course preparation

-Every student is expected to complete pre-course preparation before Week 1 of class.
 We begin Week 1 with peer-to-peer presentations of `week00_prep_answers.py` (see end of page).
 So be sure to have it ready in class.